abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 So there is the recognition of the strength of loving-kindness as the ability to undermine other tendencies within the kammic potential.

-> “If, monks, liberation of the mind is developed and cultivated,
+> “If, monks, liberation of the mind by loving-kindness is developed and
-> frequently practiced, made one’s vehicle and foundation, firmly
+> cultivated, frequently practiced, made one’s vehicle and foundation,
-> established, consolidated, and properly undertaken, eleven benefits
+> firmly established, consolidated, and properly undertaken, eleven
-> may be expected.
+> benefits may be expected.
 What eleven?
 >
 > \(1) “One sleeps well; (2) one awakens happily; (3) one does not have
 > bad dreams; (4) one is pleasing to human beings; (5) one is pleasing